wp-plugins/nextgen-facebook/readme.txt

 = Q. Does NextGEN Facebook OG use functions from other plugins? =

 **A.** Yes, NextGEN Facebook OG can detect and use the following plugins:
 <ul>

 	<li><a href="http://wordpress.org/extend/plugins/wp-wikibox/" target="_blank">WP-WikiBox</a> -- If the WP-WikiBox plugin is active, an option will be added to the settings page to use WP-WikiBox for the Open Graph description field (for pages, not posts).</li>

 	<li><a href="http://wordpress.org/extend/plugins/exclude-pages/" target="_blank">Exclude Pages</a> -- If the Exclude Pages plugin is active, social buttons will not be added to excluded pages.
 An additional option will be available on the settings page to toggle this default behavior on/off.</li>

+	<li><a href="https://github.com/wmark/CDN-Linker" target="_blank">CDN Linker</a> (download by clicking on the ZIP button) -- If the CDN Linker plugin is active, the featured image URLs for Pinterest and tumbler will be rewritten by CDN Linker.</li>

 </ul>

 = Q. Why doesn't Facebook show my (current) Open Graph image? =